|

 Load ing is the process the application performs when it opens a file Depending on the application and the file, aspects of the loading process could include: Rendering appropriate text in bold, or italics etc for a word processing app with a document file Performing formulae calculations and rendering charts for a spreasheet program with a csv file Displaying populated fields in a form

-- Is (being) loaded - English Language Learners Stack Exchange
+- ambiguity - English Language Learners Stack Exchange

 |